infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 |language support         |- JavaScript, TypeScript                                                       |- JavaScript, TypeScript, Go (soon) |
 |database support         |- MySQL, MariaDB, Postgres,<br>SQLite, Oracle, sql.js,<br>Microsoft SQL Server |- MySQL, Postgres, with more to come|

-[not sure if a Venn diagram would look nicer]

 > **Note**: If you encounter any problems with this tutorial or any parts of Prisma 2, this is how you can get help: **create an issue on [GitHub](https://github.com/prisma/prisma2/issues)** or join the [`#prisma2-preview`](https://prisma.slack.com/messages/CKQTGR6T0/) channel on [Slack](https://slack.prisma.io/) to share your feedback directly.
 We also have a community forum on [Spectrum](https://spectrum.chat/prisma).